dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 varies over both model size and number of training steps.
 \AT{should we mention this in the intro/contributions/or a "key results" section like tlide?}

-![The performance of pure mass means probing vs mass means probing with linear regression for different Pythia model sizes.
-Binary-cross entropy is plotted, so lower is better.](images/mm-vs-mmlr.svg){#fig:mm-vs-mmlr-sizes}
+![The performance of pure mass means shift vs mass means shift with linear regression for different Pythia model sizes.
+Lower is better.](images/mm-vs-mmlr.svg){#fig:mm-vs-mmlr-sizes}

+In [@Fig:mm-vs-mmlr-sizes], we can see that pure mass means probing
+\AT{add a y axis label for BCE.
+This should probably be a line plot.}
-In [@Fig:mm-vs-mmlr-sizes], we can see that pure mass means probing gives lower loss for smaller models (those with less than 410 million parameters), but that for larger models weighting layers using linear regression gives lower loss consistently.
+gives lower loss for smaller models (those with less than 410 million parameters), but that for larger models weighting layers using linear regression gives lower loss consistently.